xraypy/feff85exafs/t/materials/README.md

 Here, I have assumed that you will run this command in the folder containing both this README file and the `f85ut.py` file.
 That is why the call to `pwd` works.

+### Run tests through nose

+In the `materials` folder, run `nosetests` at the command line.
+Nose writes a report on the reults of the test sequence.

+Any tests that fail can be further examined interactively within Larch.

+### Interactive testing in Larch

 Fire up Larch from the folder containing this README file and do the
 following: